Bledsoe State Forest

 Recreational activities include hiking, horseback riding, hunting, and fishing.
 Fall Creek State Park is approximately 3 miles southwest.

-This map shows Bledsoe State Forest, including its boundaries, trail system, and designated road and trail uses.
-The forest covers approximately 8,365 acres across two main tracts on the Cumberland Plateau and includes State Forest Offices and access points along Highway 285, Highway 101, and Highway 30.
-Trails and roads are designated for all traffic (hiking, biking, horseback, and motorized), hiking only, or non-motorized use only (hiking, biking, and horseback).
-The map also identifies a designated safety zone where no hunting is allowed near the State Forest Offices, along with two additional no-hunting areas south of Bee Creek and south of Highway 30.
-The forest is adjacent to Scotts Gulf Wilderness State Park to the north and Fall Creek Falls State Park to the southwest.
-The information contained in the map is also available in the sections below.
+This map shows Bledsoe State Forest on the Cumberland Plateau.
+The forest covers about 8,365 acres across two main tracts.
+It is accessed via Highway 285, Highway 101 and Highway 30.
+The forest is home to State Forest Offices and a designated safety zone where no hunting is allowed.
+Two additional no-hunting areas are located south of Bee Creek and south of Highway 30.
+Roads and trails are designated for all traffic, hiking only or non-motorized use.
+Non-motorized use includes hiking, biking and horseback riding.
+All traffic includes those uses plus motorized vehicles.
+The forest borders Scotts Gulf Wilderness State Park to the north and Fall Creek Falls State Park to the southwest.
+The information contained in the map is also available in the button below.
 This map was most recently updated in March 2026.

 Contact